 - Image of the individual’s passport, state identification, or driver’s license

-The database maintained by FinCen is not publicly accessible, but it will be available to U.S. and international law enforcement agencies, among others.
+The database maintained by FinCEN is not publicly accessible, but it will be available to U.S. and international law enforcement agencies, among others.

 Exemptions to the Reporting Requirements